Lucky-bdy/SafeContinuation/README.md

 **SafeContinuation** is a lightweight Swift utility that wraps `withCheckedContinuation` with built-in **timeout support**.
 It is ideal for bridging callback-based APIs (e.g., CoreBluetooth, delegate methods) into Swift's `async/await` world.

+Swift's native `withCheckedContinuation` is powerful but unsafe if misused:
+- Resuming more than once leads to undefined behavior
+- Forgetting to resume causes tasks to hang indefinitely

+`SafeContinuation` wraps this API with thread safety and timeout protection — ensuring safety without complexity.

 ---

 ## 🚀 Features